tbgolfer86/Food-and-Drink/README.md

 ---

   ## Usage
   The app can be used to find new recipes using ingredients one has on-hand.
 At its current functionality it will search via ingredients but future versions could include searching by food type, excluding ingredients, or by nutritional value.
-The drink portion could also include the ability to search for specific cocktails.<br>
+The drink portion could also include the ability to search for specific cocktails.<br><br>
   https://tbgolfer86.github.io/Recipe-Finder/

   ![Screenshot of Food And Drink Recipe Finder](./assets/images/preview-blank.png)